slammon/slammon/README.md

 # Hi...
 So I don't know what to put here, but I do know how to do stuff.<br>
-Even though I keep most of my repos private I do regularly work on projects.<br>
+Even though I keep most of my repos private I do regularly work on projects, and if I'm confident in them I'll make them public.<br>

 # Langs
   ###### btw Fluent means i use this alot,